lmsmbzuai/world_model_for_red_teaming/README.md

 ├── 📄 requirements.txt # Python dependencies
 ├── ▶️ run_environment.py # Script to run the environment
 │
-├── 🧠 training/ # Source code used for fine-tuning the world model --contains the dataset │
+├── 🧠 training/ # Source code used for fine-tuning the world model --Contains the dataset │
 ├── 📊 experiment/ # Source code used to run the experiment │